-As a result, it's easy to build a day trip — or even an entire vacation — around bespoke breweries in Orlando with amazing ales, superb stouts and other killer concoctions, including the brewhouses featured here.
-There's also a Central Florida Ale Trail for those seeking more guidance, but no matter how you approach Orlando breweries, you're in for a delicious time.
+As a result, it's easy to build a day trip — or even an entire vacation — around bespoke breweries in Orlando with amazing ales, superb stouts and other killer concoctions.
+Bottoms up.

-The following breweries are all located in the City of Orlando and unincorporated Orange County, and they are all delicious!
+The following breweries are in the City of Orlando and Orange County, and they are all delicious.

 Broken Strings Brewery

 Located close to Exploria Stadium, which is home to the MLS' Orlando City Soccer Club and NWSL's Orlando City Pride, Broken Strings Brewery produces distinct lines of beer on a rotating, three-barrel system.

 Sample as many as 12 different taps, including output from both in-house producers and some special guests.
 Drafts can be taken home in 32-ounce bottles, and you can also choose from Broken Strings’ selection of bottled and canned beers, ciders and wines.